 - After surgery to treat early-stage HER2-positive breast cancer that has a high risk of recurrence (coming back)

 - With the chemotherapy drug docetaxel to treat HER2-positive metastatic (has spread to other parts of the body) breast cancer that has not been treated with anti-HER2 therapy or chemotherapy

 Phesgo is given by injection under the skin (a shot).
 Before, trastuzumab and pertuzumab could only be given through an intravenous (IV) infusion.
 Phesgo can be given at home by a home health nurse.
 This helps people avoid extra trips to an infusion center.1

 Breast cancers that are HER2+ have too many HER2 receptors.
 Pertuzumab targets these receptors and blocks them, which can lead to the cancer cells' death.
 Trastuzumab also targets HER2 receptors, but pertuzumab and trastuzumab work on different parts of this receptor.
 Combining pertuzumab with trastuzumab and chemotherapy can target the cancer cells in multiple ways.1

-The most common side effects of Phesgo include:1
+The most common side effects of Phesgo, depending on the specific form of breast cancer being treated, include:1

 - Hair loss

 - Numbness, tingling, or pain in the hands and feet (peripheral neuropathy)